yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 The value of the `minimal`, `expected`, and `critical` thresholds were rebalanced, so that it does not act as aggressively on GPUs with more memory, while it still performs the job within an acceptable margin for low-memory graphical cards.
 Additionally, yuzu now queries the size of the GPU memory instead of estimating it, allowing the `GC` to make better decisions when cleaning it.
-These changes seek to benefit both low-end and high-end GPUs to the most, without affecting either negatively.
+These changes seek to benefit both low-end and high-end GPUs the most, without affecting either negatively.

 Special consideration was put on ATSC textures, which are notoriously heavy on the memory.
 The `GC` would clean them too early, causing graphical corruptions on titles that make use of these resources.